Azure/azure-cli/doc/authoring_help.md

 For the command parameters section, any parameters not used by a profile will be ignored and not displayed.

-For command examples, you optionally specify the profile the example is for with the `supported_profiles` option.
+For command examples, you can optionally specify the profile the example is for with the `supported-profiles` and `unsupported-profiles` fields.

 Here's a demonstration for `storage account create`:
 The first example is only supported on the `latest` and `2018-03-01-hybrid` profiles whilst the second example is only supported on `2017-03-09-profile`.